Lordmzn/cv/README.md

 ## Structure

-Main branches: `one-page-ita`, `europass-ita`, `europass-eng`.

-Any pull requests will trigger a github action that compile the PDF and upload a zip with the same name of the PR target branch.
+A document per folder.
+A github action triggered on tags will look for `main.tex` and compile them.
+Then will create a release with the resulting pdf attached (renamed as the containing folder).